CFC-Servers/GLuaTest/README.md

 The `GAMEMODE` variable defaults to `"sandbox"`, so you can omit it if that's appropriate for your tests.

 The `COLLECTION_ID` variable allows you to pass a workshop collection ID for the server to grab before starting.

+The `SSH_PRIVATE_KEY` variable is used when one or more of your Requirements are hosted on a Private Repository.
+(More info [here](https://github.com/CFC-Servers/GLuaTest/wiki/Working-with-private-dependencies))

 ### Running in Docker